premgowda98/k8s-learn/harness/notes.md

 3. Install harness cli and connect to api-key
 4. Connectors
     1. K8s Connector, Github Connector
+    2. Each github connector can be attached to the account or a specific repo
+    3. If account is specified any repo can be pulled
 5. Services
     1. Includes the service name
     2. Service Definition